 8. Comfort Foods

 From chicken pot pie to hearty stews and chili, it’s worth mentioning that a common fat trap come fall is a switch from fresh summer salads to heavier, more filling dishes.
 While the original full-fat versions of these foods pack in a ton of calories and fat, there are many ways to make them healthier.
 Consider a vegetarian chili or substitute your ground beef for lean turkey like we did in this hearty and delicious Turkey Chili Recipe.
 Or try some of our favorite cold weather soups.
 If you’re on the Nutrisystem program, you can make this simple Spicy Pumpkin Soup using one of our popular Nutrisystem meals.
-With some simple changes you can still enjoy your favorite fall dishes for dinner or while watching the football game—but forgo the unnecessary fat and calories.
+With some simple changes you can still enjoy your favorite fall dishes and healthy fall meals for dinner or while watching the football game—but forgo the unnecessary fat and calories.

 *Nutritional info taken from company websites or USDA food search database on 9/8/2016.